aptos-labs/aptos-core/aptos-move/move-examples/no-code-mint/README.md

 ### Clean up

 You can destroy the whitelist object oncoe minting is complete by calling the `destroy_allowlist` function as the admin.

-## AUID Manager (auid_manager.move)

-This module currently exists as a workaround to the issue of not being able to know the address of a token object when it's generated as an auid address and the address isn't returned from the function it's minted from.

-The `aptos_token.move` module will eventually return the address, but for now, we must track it manually.